ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

   Sometimes wounded enemies even can be helpful to the player, because they are not a real threat to player's fighters, but can block the path for other enemies;
-- Alchemist's "heal" ability become important because your agents are less useful when wounded too.
+- Alchemist's "heal" ability became important because your agents are less useful when wounded too.

 Also, attacks with strength > 1 have additional hit chances - with reduced damage